Hitler's Table Talk: Hitler's comments on religion

-In the Table Talk, Hitler praised Julian the Apostate's Three Books Against the Galilaeans, an anti-Christian tract from 362.
-In the entry dated 21 October 1941, Hitler stated: When one thinks of the opinions held concerning Christianity by our best minds a hundred, two hundred years ago, one is ashamed to realise how little we have since evolved.
-I didn't know that Julian the Apostate had passed on such clear-sighted judgment on Christianity[...] the Galilean, who later was called Christ, intended something quite different.
+In the Table Talk, Hitler is quoted as praising Julian the Apostate's Three Books Against the Galilaeans, an anti-Christian tract from 362.
+In the entry dated 21 October 1941, Hitler is alleged to have stated: When one thinks of the opinions held concerning Christianity by our best minds a hundred, two hundred years ago, one is ashamed to realise how little we have since evolved.
+I didn't know that Julian the Apostate had passed on such clear-sighted judgment on Christianity [...] the Galilean, who later was called Christ, intended something quite different.
 The Galilean was and must always be regarded as a popular leader who took up His position against the Jews [...] and it's certain that Jesus was not a Jew.
 The Jews, by the way, regarded Him as the son of a whore—of a whore and a Roman soldier.
 The decisive falsification of Jesus's teachings was the work of St. Paul [...] or Paul of Tarsus (his name was Saul, before the road to Damascus) was one of those who persecuted Jesus most savagely.

-Remarks which have not been challenged include "Christianity is the prototype of Bolshevism: the mobilization by the Jew of the masses of slaves with the object of undermining society".
 The Table Talk also attributes to Hitler a confidence in science over religion: "Science cannot lie, for it's always striving, according to the momentary state of knowledge, to deduce what is true.
 When it makes a mistake, it does so in good faith.
 It's Christianity that's the liar".
 However, Hitler insisted: "We don't want to educate anyone in atheism".
 Of the Ten Commandments of the Old Testament, Hitler affirms his belief that they "are a code of living to which there's no refutation.
 These precepts correspond to irrefragable needs of the human soul; they're inspired by the best religious spirit, and the Churches here support themselves on a solid foundation".